 We work with many other health and research organisations.
 We have strong links with our local university, King’s College London, and with the neighbouring NHS Foundation Trusts of King’s College Hospital and South London and Maudsley.

-National Institute for Health Research Biomedical Research Centre (BRC)
+National Institute for Health (NIHR) Research Biomedical Research Centre (BRC)

 King’s Health Partners